Saying Goodbye to Your Child

 Selecting the Funeral Home

 If you are considering cremation, think about what you would like to do with your child’s ashes before acting on your final decision.
 Most bereaved parents who cremate are very comfortable with their decision.
 If you do cremate, you may keep the ashes in an urn at your home, you may bury the ashes (interred) with a memorial headstone or you may scatter the ashes at a special location.
 If you choose to scatter the ashes, we strongly recommend that you save a small portion of the ashes to keep.
 There are special boxes, charm necklaces and mini urns that are available to keep a small portion of the ashes in.
 If you decide to cremate, you may still have a memorial service for family and friends.
-It is a crucial component in the bereavement process.

 If you are feeling pressured into cremation either by a lack of funds, lack of time or sheer confusion surrounding the decision making process, please ask someone professionally to assist you in that decision so you do not have regrets later.